Opentrons/opentrons/DEV_SETUP.md

 # confirm Node v14
 node --version

-# confirm Pyenv has 3.8 and 3.10 with a star by them
+# confirm pyenv has 3.8 and 3.10 with a star by them
 pyenv versions
 ```